-The heaviest snowfall across Ireland for decades resulted in traffic chaos, fuel and food shortages, and the closure of schools and workplaces.
-The severe weather conditions also placed extra pressure on emergency services.
+The heaviest snowfall across Ireland for decades results in traffic chaos, fuel and food shortages, and the closure of schools and workplaces.

 Transport, communications and electricity supplies were badly disrupted in the worst cold spell since 1963 to hit the country.